phero-hq/website/docs/deploying-phero/gcloud-functions.md

 npx phero@latest server export --flavor gcloud-functions
 ```

 This will output an `export` directory with a directory for each `service`.

-To deploy one of your services, run:
+To deploy one of these services, run:

 ```
 gcloud functions deploy helloWorldService \